What’s the best convertible car seat? Sadly, it’s not that simple.

 Okay, well, I totally failed at keeping this short, but hopefully you got what you came for.

-Please note that nobody pays me to promote their product nor do I get free products in exchange for reviews (I like it that way; it keeps everyone honest).
-However, I do make a small commission if you buy your seat from an Amazon (or other affiliate) link on my site, so please buy it here (cough).
+Please note that nobody pays me to promote their product, nor do I get free products in exchange for reviews (I like it that way; it keeps everyone honest).
+However, we do make a small commission if you buy your seat from an Amazon (or other affiliate) link on our site, so please buy it here (cough).

 To find an inspection station to have your seat professionally checked, go here.